Diesel motorcycle: HDT M1030M1

-The U.S. Marine Corps bought 440 of the M1030M1 model, under the name M1030M1 JP8/Diesel, and received 214.
-The M1030M1E AVTUR/Diesel Military motorcycle is sold to British and European NATO countries.
-A version made for the civilian market, the D650A1 "Bulldog" was originally slated for release in March 2006, but due to increased military demand for the M1030M1, production of the civilian Bulldog has been delayed indefinitely.
+After several years of engine development at Cranfield University, the HDT M1030M1 entered service with the United States Marine Corps in 2002.
+The M1030M1E model is sold to the United Kingdom and other European NATO countries.
+A version for the civilian market, the D650A1 Bulldog, was originally slated for release in March 2006, but due to increased military demand for the M1030M1, production of the civilian Bulldog has been delayed indefinitely.

-In the Summer of 2010 at Eurosatory, a French defence contractor exhibition, HDT presented the HDT 1030M2 a major upgrade of their present HDT1030M1.
-The 1030M2 chief change is an upgraded 670 cc engine which has a multifueled capability and produced 20% more power, and through a patented technology called MAC-C1 enables the engine to use not only standard automobile gasoline and truck diesel fuel, but five major jet fuel types; and even the heavier vegetable oil based biodiesel.
-As of September 2010 no orders have been placed.
+At the Eurosatory exhibition in 2010, HDT presented the M1030M2, an improved model with an upgraded 670 cc multifuel engine that produces 20% more power.
+A patented technology called MAC-C1 enables the engine to run on five major jet fuel types and vegetable oil-based biodiesel in addition to standard gasoline and diesel fuel.
+As of September 2010, no orders had been placed.

-Faired and unfaired Hayes Diesel motorcycles won second and fourth place at the 2011 Mid-Ohio Craig Vetter Fuel Economy Challenge.
+M1030M1s have successfully taken part at the British National Rally and the Bonneville Speed Trials.
+Faired and unfaired M1030M1s won second and fourth place at the 2011 Mid-Ohio Craig Vetter Fuel Economy Challenge.